22 expert informed metrics for SaaS Head of Finance

 Expert contributor: Dave Kellogg

-The Hype Factor is an efficiency metric that shows how efficiently a company converts capital raised into ARR.
-SaaS companies convert venture capital into two things: annual recurring revenue (ARR) and hype.
-ARR has direct value as every year it turns into GAAP revenue.
-The Hype has value to the extent it creates halo effects that drive interest in the company that, ultimately, increase ARR.
+Hype Factor is an efficiency metric showing how well a company converts capital raised into ARR.
+ARR has direct value as it turns into GAAP revenue annually.
+Hype helps only if it creates halo effects that increase interest and ARR.

 Lifetime Value to Cost of Acquisition Ratio (LTV/CAC)